intraxia/wp-gistpen/CONTRIBUTING.md

-# How to Contribute to Plugin Name #
+# How to Contribute to WP-Gistpen

-## Requirements ##
+## Requirements

-wp-plugin-boilerplate comes with these tool requirements:
+For development, WP-Gistpen requires these tools:

 1. PHP 5.3+
 	* Note: WordPress is compatible back to 5.2, so not all your users will be able to use this plugin yet.